CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

 Cortex is an Ethereum-based blockchain platform where we practice our approach.
 The framework includes two major components: MRT for quantization and CVM for inference.
 First, We implement a converter using MXNet’s [NNVM](https://tvm.ai/2017/10/06/nnvm-compiler-announcement.html) module, named **Model Representation Tool** (MRT), to convert the [MXNet Model Zoo](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html) to quantized models.
-Second, we run the quantized models in the Cortex blockchain’s virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.Cortex is a ethereum-based blockchain platform where we practice our approach.
-The framework includes two major components: MRT for quantization and CVM for inference.
-First, We implement a converter using MXNet's NNVM module **Model Representation Tool** (MRT) to convert MXNet Model Zoo to quantized models.
-Second, we run the quantized models in the Cortex blockchain's virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.
+Second, we run the quantized models in the Cortex blockchain’s virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.

 #### Fusion and Operator Rewriting